frankchen07/writing/posts/map of content (product).md

 In [Lenny's Podcast](https://open.spotify.com/episode/46ESEeVyHHA6sWE0AdfzTs?si=8a6cc8cc2f6747d4), Shreyas Doshi talks about his experiences with prioritizing work.
 He encourages us to [[minimize opportunity costs instead of pursuing returns on investment]].

+I don't utilize any definite frameworks when I prioritize, but generally, I do like to organize my thinking around answering [[eigenquestions that eliminate large swathes of microdecisions]].

 #### building product sense

 Deconstruct products and ask targeted questions to [[consciously build product sense]].